BestTimesToVisit.com Logo

 money

-Many smaller businesses, especially markets, don't accept credit cards.
-Carry enough Mexican Pesos (MXN) for daily expenses.
-ATMs are widely available, but always use those inside banks or well-lit areas for better security.
+Many smaller businesses don't accept credit cards.
+Carry enough Mexican Pesos (MXN) for daily expenses, especially if you plan on visiting markets or smaller restaurants.
+ATMs are widely available, but always use ones inside banks for better security.

 safety